Thimey/blob/README.md

-# blob
+# Blob
 The aim of the game is simple - accumulate the mass of your blob queen!
-The mass of the blob queen will serve as token for the game.
+The mass of the Blob Queen will serve as the token for the game.

-The queen uses her mass to spawn other blobs via larvae.
+The Blob Queen uses her mass to spawn other blobs via larvae.
 Each blob possesses special traits that enable the blob to generate mass for the queen in a particular way.

 #### Blob Queen